tgeek77/githelper/readme.md

 The clone function can seem like it froze up if the repository that you are cloning is very large and you connection is slow.

 ## Update:
+- Added rename and fork functions.
+  - Rename will rename the repository on the server, you will need to re-clone the repo or manually change the upstream repo url in your local repo.
+  - Fork will copy an existing repository on the server to a new name.
+You can then clone the fork to a new local repo.
+The original and the fork will have no relation so if you decide to merge them again in the future, that will need to be done manually.

-aliases.md contains a few BASH aliases that you can use with githelper.
+- aliases.md contains a few BASH aliases that you can use with githelper.
 I thought long a hard about writing a function into githelper that would cache your settings so you don't have to write them manually every time.
 I think wrapping a simple alias around the command is a better way to go.

 There is one more option if you don't want to use aliases: